carpentries/amy/docs/procedures.md

     This step is only needed if next development cycle begins (ie. no hotfix release was done).

-11. And push it everywhere:
+12. And push it everywhere:

         $ git push origin develop

 ---

-**Note:** it is acceptable to use a release branch as a base for release.
-This is very useful for example if a bugfix release must be created, but a feature from upcoming minor/major release has already been merged to `develop`.
-This is also useful when multiple features are worked on simultaneously.

-What are the changes:

-1. Code is branched out from `develop` (not necessarily the `HEAD`) to `release/vX.Y.Z` branch.
-2. Optional cherry-picks follow from `develop` to `release/vX.Y.Z`.
-3. Release branch is merged to `main` with `--no-ff` option.

 ## Deployment procedure using Ansible

 1. Back up the database through the AWS console (RDS > Databases > (cluster name) > Actions (top right) > Take snapshot).
-Use the naming scheme `vA-B-C-YYYY-MM-DD` for current version A.B.C (i.e. the version before the one that will be deployed) and date YYYY-MM-DD, e.g. `v4-2-0-2023-08-12`.
+Use the naming scheme `vA-B-C-YYYY-MM-DD` for version A.B.C (the version before the one that will be deployed) and date YYYY-MM-DD, e.g. `v4-2-0-2023-08-12`.

 2. Check for pending maintenance through the AWS console (RDS > Databases > (cluster name) > Maintenance and Backups (below Summary section)) and complete it if needed.